bcampagnolaFTR/AZMC/README.txt

 		Panel_IP: 		this is a multi-value column, as some courtrooms will have 1 touch panel, and others will have 2.
 						Separate multiples with a tilda (~)
 						e.g.  125~126
-						This value specifies that there are 2 panels in this room, and that their IP node addresses are 125 and 126, respectively.
+						This value specifies that there are 2 panels in this room, and that their IP addresses end in 125 and 126, respectively.
-						(when added to the Subnet_Address of their room, their addresses would be something like:
-						10.218.116.125
-						10.218.116.126	)

 		FileName_VTZ:	this column CAN accept multiple touch panel files.
 However, the expectation right now is that only one value will be entered here.
 I am expecting to load the same .vtz file to all panels.
 						In the case	that something unexpected happens, such as where the graphics fail to scale properly on a smaller touch panel, we have the option of adding a 2nd .vtz file to this column in the spreadsheet.
-Otherwise, the single .vtz file will be sent to multiple touch panels in some courtrooms.
+Otherwise, the single .vtz file will be sent to multiple touch panels in the courtrooms with 2 panels.

 		IP_DeviceType:	the remaining columns all have the convention "IP_DeviceType", indicating that these are the IP addresses for the devices.
-						Again, this is just the node IP address, meaning the part of the whole IP address other than the Subnet_Address.
+						Again, this is just the node IP address, meaning the part of the whole IP address that is not the Subnet_Address.
 						For any multiples, you know what to do! (but I'll say it anyway) Just add a tilda (~) between the values.